hmans/slodown/README.md

 # let's create an instance to work with
 formatter = Slodown::Formatter.new(text)

-# just markdown
+# just render Markdown to HTML
 formatter.markdown.to_s

+# just auto-link contained URLs
+formatter.autolink.to_s

-# just HTML tag sanitizing
+# just sanitize HTML tags
 formatter.sanitize.to_s

 # you can chain multiple operations